Chapter 70:

 The club swung.

-Kai dove aside, sand spraying as the weapon cratered the ground where he’d stood.
-He rolled, scrambled to his feet, staff raised out of instinct more than skill.
+Kai dove aside, sand spraying as the weapon cratered the ground.
+He rolled, staff raised out of instinct.
 Another blow thundered down.
-He ducked, weaving close, striking the beast’s knee.
-The wood cracked, barely making the monster stumble.
+He ducked close, striking the beast’s knee.
+The wood cracked, barely making it stumble.

 The Cyclops backhanded him across the pit.
-Pain flared through his ribs, his vision swimming.
+Pain flared through his ribs.

 He should have stayed down.